jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Soon the Hunter-Star rose, the stories told us cold season was near.
 Our hides kept us warm.
 Our dried food kept us fed.

+Seasons passed.
+Members passed.
+I survived.
+I grew strong.

 When the Hunter-Star fell, warm returned.
-I was strong enough to go with the foraging party.
+Deer-Star came.
+I went with the foraging party.
+12 warriors, five dogs.
+We walk.
+Walk.

 I saw Giving Tree.
-It has no fruit.
-It's leaves are few.
-So we keep walking.
+No one there.
+No one waiting.

+Its leaves are few.
+Giving Tree is dead.
+No figs. No feeding deer.

+We keep walking.
 We gather roots.
 We gather reeds.
 Many baskets are still empty.
-We keep walking to someplace new.
+Hunger.
+Thirst.
+11 warriors remain.
+Two dogs left.
+We keep walking.
+Walk to many places new.

 And we saw something new.